NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 If still no luck, mapproject the images using the latest cameras, open them in ``stereo_gui`` while sorted by illumination, and carefully inspect them.
-If a problematic image pair was found, see if it has interest point matches in the earliest bundle adjstment directory.
+If a problematic image pair was found, see if it has interest point matches in the earliest bundle adjustment directory.

 If good results are obtained for such small subregions, the hope is that a new bundle adjustment which uses the union of the individually